ia-toki/tcframe/docs/api_ref.rst

 The following methods can be called inside the overridden method **BaseGenerator::Config()**.

-.. cpp:function:: void setBaseDir(string directoryName)
+.. cpp:function:: void setTestCasesDir(string testCasesDir)

   Sets the directory for the generated test case files, relative to the location of the generator program.

-  If not specified, the default directory name is "tc".
+  If not specified, the default directory is "tc".

-.. cpp:function:: void setSolution(string solutionExecutionCommand)
+.. cpp:function:: void setSolutionCommand(string solutionCommand)

   Sets the command for executing the official solution.
 This will be used for generating test case output files.
 For each input files, this will be executed:

   .. sourcecode:: bash

-      solutionExecutionCommand < [input filename] > [output filename]
+      solutionCommand < [input filename] > [output filename]

-  If not specified, the default command is "./solution".
+  If not specified, the default solution command is "./solution".

 .. _api-ref-test cases: